byuistats/DS250-Cannon/content/Slides/p2/d2/_index.md

 #### Announcements

-1. Code chunk options:  #| warning:  false
+1. Code chunk options:
+    * Locally:  #| warning:  false
+    * Globally:  in the YAML:  execute: warning: false
 2. Something to be said for consistency (in graphs)...and variation
 3. Slack me when you resubmit a project